In final stretch, Romney seeks to turn momentum into votes

 He has rebounded in polls since trouncing Obama in the first debate on October 3 and was only 1 point behind in a Reuters/Ipsos poll on Tuesday that had Obama ahead by 47-46 percent.
 A Washington Post/ABC poll gave Romney the lead by 49-48 percent.

-"These debates have super charged our campaign, there's no question about it," Romney told a rally in Nevada.
+"These debates have super charged our campaign, there's no question about it," Romney told a rally in the swing state of Nevada.

 "We're seeing more and more enthusiasm, more and more support.
-We're going to make sure that these campaigns and the message of these debates, rather, these messages, keep going across the country," he told a crowd, estimated by his campaign at 6,000 people, in Henderson, Nevada.
+We're going to make sure that these campaigns and the message of these debates, rather, these messages, keep going across the country," he told a crowd, estimated by his campaign at 6,000 people in Henderson.

-In what was easily the biggest rally of his campaign, a capacity crowd of as many as 10,000 people showed up - and thousands more were turned away - to listen to Romney and musician Kid Rock at the Red Rocks Amphitheatre in Colorado, another state that could be critical to Republican hopes.

 Romney needs to "do better than (2008 Republican presidential candidate John) McCain did among working-class whites in Ohio," said University of New Hampshire political science professor Dante Scala.